-Prepare.
-Don’t cut or prepare horseradish until you are ready to use it.
+- Don’t cut or prepare horseradish until you are ready to use it.
 Wash the root and scrape or pare off the skin which can have an unpleasant flavor.
 Remove the fibrous core which is tasteless before grating or any green areas under the peel which can be quite bitter.

 - Grind or grate horseradish in a well-ventilated room; keep your nose away from fumes.
-To avoid tearing up, use a food processor to mince the root make the process less tearful
+To avoid tearing up, use a food processor to mince the root to make the process less tearful

 - Horseradish can be grated and used in sauces or as a condiment with fish or meat.
-You can serve horseradish with beef, pork, smoked fish and strong-flavored vegetables.
+You can serve horseradish with beef, pork, smoked fish, and strong-flavored vegetables.